dell-cloud-marketplace/docker-joomla/README.md

 Your browser will warn you that the certificate is not trusted.
 If you are unclear about how to proceed, please consult your browser's documentation on how to accept the certificate.

-You should see Joomla configuration wizard set to the **Configuration** tab, select your language and supply the requested information for the following fields:
+You should see Joomla configuration wizard set to the **Configuration** tab.
+Select your language and supply the requested information for the following fields:

 * Site Name
 * Admin Email